 Bosses should thank employees, not the other way around.
 Case closed.

 Even if your boss pampers you.
 Fights for you.
-Goes out of his way for you.
+Goes out of her way for you.
 Bosses are thanked every time that you make them look good.
 Every time you let them concentrate on another project because they know you have yours under control.
 Every time they get promoted.

 Perhaps this is why Boss’s Day drives me nuts.
 Mad Men’s Don Draper had it right when he shouted…